Collecting Pokémon Cards: A Guide

 While some people indeed play the game, it seems like many more people collect the cards than use them.
 They’re a pop-culture phenomenon, and some of the selling prices raised eyebrows, including with Pokemon error cards, and pulled outsiders into the hobby.

 Pokémon cards sit at a crossroads between sports and culture.
-They are, by far, the most popular non-sports card on the market, but they’re also laughable to many seasoned sports card collectors.
+They are, by far, the most popular non-sports cards on the market, but they’re also laughable to many seasoned sports card collectors.

 There’s no mistaking it.
 There is a different audience for the cards, but that doesn’t mean they don’t have value.
 And, better yet, Charizard will never tear his ACL.
 So, in some ways, this might make them even better investments.